 No longer do we need to write our own RSS feeds in .xml.
 Audio editing software has advanced in leaps and bounds and perhaps most importantly, microphone manufacturers have started to realise podcasters have different needs from shock jocks and rock stars.

 The underlying state of the medium is being driven by those who have been successful, financially.
-This neither a good nor a bad thing, it is just a thing.
+This is neither a good nor a bad thing, it is just a thing.

 The problem with commercial inertia is a sense of entitlement.
 I heard an intro not long ago from a listener supported radio station based podcast which was simply hectoring and demanding.
-It went along the lines of: We are a listener supported radio station, if you are listening to the podcast you better start paying up or we will disappear and it will all be the your fault.
+It went along the lines of: We are a listener supported radio station, if you are listening to this podcast you better start paying up or we will disappear and it will all be the your fault.
 The program then went on to employ voice actors to read quotes at who knows what production cost.
 The thrust of the episode would not have been diminished had the hosts read the transcripts but clearly that level of performance was beneath their dignity.
 And if the show pod fades, I’m partially responsible as one of their listeners who won’t be coughing up my hard earned funds.
 Really?
 They need to remember podcasts are a free medium.
 Yes, I and others will pay for premium content but the standard, run of the mill episodes are free within the model.
 Entitlement will kill off most good things given sufficient time.

 Certainly podcasting has allowed me to listen to radio programs I enjoy, when I want to listen to them but the search for cash, using old fashioned methods, has diluted many of the shows.
 There’s a podcast network now supported by advertising.
 Great but not relevant in any way to me.
-Apparently listeners to history podcasts in my market are on the verge of leaving school and attending university hence I am bombarded by calls to enroll in a certain institution.
+Apparently listeners to history podcasts in my market are on the verge of leaving school and attending university hence I am bombarded by calls to enrol in a certain institution.
 Why?
 It has no relevance to me.
 Worse still the volume is different from the rest of the show, as is the tone and voice.
 Where is the thought behind these attempts at monetization?

 I understand individuals are living their dream and need to put food on the table but really it is so jarring.
 And no I do not want food delivered to my door, a new mattress nor anything to do with shaving.
-It’s been twenty five years since a razor has been anywhere near my face so the incredible design features of any razor are irrelevant.
+It’s been thirty five years since a razor has been anywhere near my face so the incredible design features of any razor are irrelevant.